ev-devs/dixonconnect/README.md

 ###wifi_con.sh
 ####wlan0
 Relating to Wi-Fi, the script prompts the user to enter an access point as displayed from the previous script.
-When entered the user should enter the correct password, assuming one is needed.
+When done entering the Wi-Fi name, the user should enter the correct password, assuming one is needed.
 When the correct password is entered then given a few seconds, the Wi-Fi network card will be reset and then connected to the chosen network

 ####eth0
-Relating to ethernet, this script does nothing as of now though some of the functionality of the wifi_cur.sh will be moved into this script meaning that eth0 configurations will be ready in wifi_con.sh.
+Relating to ethernet, this script tells the user that ethernet is used by default and gives them the option to switch between ethernet and Wi-Fi IF they want to.

 ####Summary (TL;DR for the lazies)
 Connects the user to the specified access point.

 ###wifi_cur.sh

-**THIS SECTION IS CURRENTLY UNDER CONSTRUCTION.
-SOME FUNCTIONALITY WILL BE MOVED TO THE ABOVE SCRIPT.**

 ####wlan0
 Relating to Wi-Fi, this script just displays the current connection.
 ####eth0
-Tell if connected to ethernet, if not then allow user to choose to connect to either.
+Tell if connected to ethernet.